 Wetland determination was based on observations of hydrophytic vegetation, hydric soils, and wetland hydrology in accordance with the Corps of Engineers Wetland Delineation Manual (United States Army Corps of Engineers, 1987) with the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Western Mountains, Valleys, and Coast Region (United States Army Corps of Engineers, 2010).
-Based on these methods one (1) wetland area was identified to be associated with a topographic swale that dominated the project site.
+Based on these methods one (1) wetland area was identified to be associated with a topographic swale that dominated the northwestern portion of the project site.

-WETLAN D CLASSIFICATION (USFWS) CITY OF PUYALLUP CATEGORY WDOE RATING SCORE WDOE HABITAT SCORE Α PFOCd, PEMCd III 18 5
+WETLAND CLASSIFICATION CITY OF PUYALLUP WDOE RATING WDOE HABITAT

+(USFWS) CATEGORY SCORE SCORE

+Α PFOCd, PEMCd III 18 5

-Wetland A: Wetland A was identified throughout the majority of the project and to extend into adjacent parcels.
-Wetland A exhibited a mixed forest plant community within the project site.
-Offsite to the northwest this wetland exhibited an emergent plant community.
+Wetland A: Wetland A was identified throughout the majority of the northwestern portion of the project site and to extend into adjacent parcels.
+Onsite Wetland A exhibited a mixed forest plant community.
+Offsite to the northwest this wetland also exhibited an emergent plant community.
 Seasonal hydrology from the wetland entered a culvert within the Willow Springs apartment complex offsite to the northwest.
-This hydrology continued through a series of ditch lines, pipes, and culverts then eventually entered a Pierce County Stormwater Infiltration Pond adjacent to 89th Avenue Court East (Figure 8).
+This hydrology continued through a series of ditch lines, pipes, and culverts then eventually entered a Pierce County storm pond adjacent to 89th Avenue Court East (Figure 8).
+This storm pond did not appear to exhibit an outflow.
+As such, Wetland A was identified within an isolated basin and not hydrologically connected by an above ground pathway to any downstream aquatic resources.

 Wetland A met the U.S. Fish and Wildlife Service (USFWS) criteria for classification of palustrine, forested, seasonally flooded, ditched (PFOCd); and palustrine, emergent, seasonally flooded, ditched (PEMCd).
-Wetland A appeared to meet the criteria for designation as a City of Puyallup Category III Wetland and have an associated buffer of 60 feet for a moderate intensity land use.
-Wetland A achieved a total functions score of 18 points utilizing the Washington State Department of Ecology (WDOE) Wetland Rating Form for Western Washington (Hruby 2014) (Appendix B).
+Wetland A appeared to meet the criteria for designation as a City of Puyallup Category III Wetland and have an associated buffer of 60 feet in width for a moderate intensity land use.
+Wetland A achieved a total functions score of 18 points utilizing the Washington State Department of Ecology (WDOE) Wetland Rating Form for Western Washington (Appendix B).